QilinCoding/OMT/README.md

-# OMT
-OMT: Ontology of Measurement Terminology
+# OMT: Ontology of Measurement Terminology